 6. You’ve researched the employment outlook in your field and have a plan to compete successfully.

-Too many music students sign up for graduate programs believing that having an advanced degree promptly leads to a college faculty position.
+Too many music students sign up for graduate programs believing that having an advanced degree promptly leads to a full-time faculty position, a job with an orchestra or opera company, a staff composer role, military band employment, and so forth.
 Not so.
-Especially given that few faculty jobs open each year and graduate curricula don’t equip candidates with comprehensive qualifications.
-For more on that subject, see my post Applying for Faculty Positions.
+Especially given that few such jobs open each year and the competition for them is extreme.
+Added to that, when it comes to winning higher education faculty jobs, graduate curricula don’t equip students with comprehensive qualifications, as explained in my post Applying for Faculty Positions.

 7. The graduate programs you’re considering offer artistic and career preparation geared to today’s world.

-Research a school’s curriculum, faculty, and alumni, and then opt for programs that include career preparation courses and workshops.
-It no longer suffices for students to choose programs based solely on studio teachers; aspiring musicians need far more know-how than studio teachers can provide if they’re to thrive in our rapidly evolving music economy.
-Also try to take a lesson or two from a prospective studio teacher so that you can gauge your fit.
+Research a school’s curriculum, faculty, and alumni, and then opt for programs that include up-to-date career preparation courses and produce high percentages of successful alumni.
+Be careful about choosing programs based solely on the reputations of individual studio teachers because today’s aspiring musicians typically need far more know-how than studio teachers alone can provide.
+Also aim to take a lesson from a prospective studio teacher so that you can gauge your fit.

 8. You’re interested in working in more than one arm of the music industry – performance, composition, teaching, church music, recording, administration and so forth.

 Young professionals typically take up portfolio careers and may specialize later on, once they’re established.
 It’s sensible, therefore, for students to acquire broad-based skills.